zmnbgd/100DaysOfSwift/README.md

 and +=

+Sets

+Sets are collections of values just like arrays, except they have two differences.
+First one is items in sets aren’t stored in any order. - random order.
+Second, all items must be unique, can’t appear twice in a set.

+Tuples

+Tuples allow you to store several values together in a single value.
+They size are fixed.
+Can’t change the type of items in tuple.

+var name = (first: “Minja”, last: “Zivanovic”) name.0 name.first

 Dictionaries

 Dictionaries are another type of collection, but different.
 When you make dictionary you write it’s key, then a colon, then its value.